Fordi/pi-cloud/PiVPN.md

     Jun 03 02:13:04 razzle-dazzle sh[2187]: external 100.11.89.31:51820 UDP is redirected to internal 192.168.1.15:51820 (duration=0)
     Jun 03 02:13:04 razzle-dazzle systemd[1]: Started UPnP forwarding for WireGuard.

+If you don't see `duration=0` (e.g., my new router reports `duration=86400`), you'll need to add a cron job to restart the service periodically.

+Run:

+    $ sudo crontab -e

+If you're unsure, pick `nano` as your editor.

+In this file, add the line:

+    0 6 * * * systemctl restart wg-upnp.service

+That will restart the service once a day.
+If your `duration` is some other value than `86400` (1 day), you can use [Crontab.guru](https://crontab.guru/) to help you design a scheduling string to match.

 You should be ready to install [Samba](Samba) now.